ursa1minor/be-nc-news/README.md

-Welcome to Ursula's Northcoders News API, hosted on Heroku at https://ursula-nc.herokuapp.com/api
+Welcome to my version of Northcoders News API, hosted on Heroku at https://ursula-nc.herokuapp.com/api

 Project Description: